 When you’re trying to lower cholesterol or triglycerides, you may end up in a vitamin shop, facing dozens of supplements.
 Which ones are worth a try?

 Fish oil.
-These supplements may help lower triglyceride levels, thanks to omega-3s they have in them like EPA and DHA.
+These supplements help lower triglyceride levels by as much as 30%, thanks to omega-3s they have in them like EPA and DHA.

 Psyllium.
 Fiber is a great cholesterol-buster and part of a healthy diet.
-Fiber also helps lower triglycerides, especially for people with type 2 diabetes.
+Fiber also helps lower triglycerides and total cholesterol, especially for people with type 2 diabetes.
 If you don’t, or can't, get enough fiber from foods -- like vegetables, fruits, and whole grains -- psyllium can fill in the gaps.
-It’ll whisk away cholesterol, but like other fiber, it can make you need to go to bathroom more often.
+It’ll whisk away cholesterol, but like other fiber, it can make you need to go to bathroom more often or cause constipation if you don’t also increase your water intake.

 Soy protein supplements.
-Soy can lower overall cholesterol levels and improve your levels of HDL “good” cholesterol, according to studies.
-Eating soy protein instead of animal protein (like meat and full-fat dairy) can also help lower LDL "bad" cholesterol and total cholesterol levels.
+Soy can lower total and LDL cholesterol levels a little.
+Eating soy protein instead of animal protein (like meat and full-fat dairy) will also help.

 Coenzyme Q10.
 This powerful antioxidant can lower bad LDL cholesterol's ability to stick to the blood vessels of mice.
 However, scientists say that more research is needed to confirm whether it can work in humans.